75 Mechanical Keyboard: The Ultimate Guide

-This layout masterfully retains the essential keys you need for productivity and gaming while freeing up valuable desk real estate.
+This layout masterfully retains the essential keys needed for productivity and gaming while freeing up valuable desk real estate.
 It’s a design philosophy centered on efficiency, and at Yoasy, we believe it represents one of the most intelligent compromises in modern keyboard design.

 What Exactly Defines a 75 Mechanical Keyboard?